Lung cancer combo trial halted early – only 5 patients tested

 Summary

-This phase 2 study tested a combination of two drugs—HBI-8000 (tucidinostat) and pembrolizumab (Keytruda)—in people with advanced or metastatic non-small cell lung cancer whose tumors have a specific protein marker (PD-L1).
-The goal was to see if the combination was safe and effective.
-However, the trial was terminated early and only enrolled 5 participants, so we have very limited information about how well it works or what side effects may occur.
+This study tested a combination of two drugs, HBI-8000 and pembrolizumab (Keytruda), in people with advanced non-small cell lung cancer.
+The goal was to see if the combination was safe and could shrink tumors.
+However, the trial was stopped early after enrolling only 5 participants, so we have very little information about how well it works.

 Get updates